PBX, IP PBX, VOIP: Understanding the Basics of Business Phone Systems

 - If you do not have an internet connection with you, then these systems are rendered useless.
 Power failures and machine faults can cause issues leading to the non-usage of these devices.

-- If the internet quality is sub-standard, then it might reflect upon the quality of the network and sound quality as well.
+- If the internet quality is sub-standard, it might reflect upon the quality of the network and sound quality.

 - Since the hosting is done on-site, the resources that companies can take for upgrading might be limited.